pojntfx/networked-linux-memsync/docs/notes.md

 - Compared to the alternative, which is usually waiting for a significant percentage of the chunks that were not changed before tracking started to be synced first, this can potentially yield a lot of improvements
 - The paper has found an improvement of up to 74% in terms of live migration time/downtime and 43% in terms of the amount of data transferred over the network
 - While such a system was not implemented for r3map, using r3map with such a system would certainly be possible

+### Streams and Pipelines

+- Fundamental concepts in computer science
+- Sequentually process elements
+- Allow for the efficient processing of large amounts of data, without having to load everything into memory
+- Form the backbone of efficient, modular data processing
+- Streams
+  - Represent a continous sequence of data
+  - Can be a source or destination of data (i.e. files, network connections, stdin/stdout etc.)
+  - Allow processing of data as it becomes available
+  - Minimized memory consumption
+  - Especially well suited for long-running processes (where data gets streamed in for a extended time)
+- Pipelines
+  - Series of data processing stages: Output of one stage serves as input to the next
+  - Stages can often be run in parallel, improving performance due to a higher degree of concurrency
+  - Example: Instruction pipeline in CPU, were the stages of instruction execution can be performend in parallel
+  - Example: UNIX pipes, where the output of a command (e.g. `curl`) can be piped into another command (e.g. `jq`) to achieve a larger goal

+### gRPC

+- Open-Source and high-performance RPC framework
+- Developed by Google in 2015
+- Features
+  - Uses HTTP/2 as the transport protocol to benefit from header compression and request multiplexing
+  - Uses protobuf as the IDL and wire format, a high-performance, polyglot mechanism for data serialization (instead of the slower and more verbose JSON of REST APIs)
+  - Supports unary RPCs, server-streaming RPCs, client-streaming RPCs and bidirectional RPCs
+  - Has pluggable support for load balancing, tracing, health checking and authentication
+- Supports many languages (Go, Rust, JS etc.)
+- Developed by the CNCF

+### Redis

+- In-memory data structure store
+- Used as a database, cache and/or message broker
+- Created by S. Sanfilippo in 2009
+- Different from other NoSQL databases by supporting various data structures like lists, sets, hashes or bitmaps
+- Uses in-memory data storage for maximum speed and efficiency
+- Allows for low-latency reads/writes
+- While not intended for persistance, it is possible to store data on disk
+- Has a non-blocking I/O model and offers near real-time data processing capabilities
+- Includes a pub-sub system to be able to function as a message broker

+### S3 and Minio

+- S3
+  - Object storage service for data-intensive workloads
+  - Offered by AWS
+  - Can be globally distributed to allow for fast access times from anywhere on the globe
+  - Range of storage classes with different requirements
+  - Includes authentication and authorization
+  - Exposes HTTP API for accessing the stored folders and files
+- Minio
+  - Open-source storage server compatible wiht S3
+  - Lightweight and simple, written in Go
+  - Can be hosted on-prem and is open source
+  - Allows horizontal scalability to storage large amounts of data across nodes

+### Cassandra and ScylllaDB

+- Popular wide-column NoSQL databases
+- Combines Amazon's Dynamo model and Google's Bigtable model to create a highly available database
+- Apache Cassandra
+  - Highly scalable, eventually consistent
+  - Can handle large amounts of data across many servers with no single point of failure
+  - Consistency can be tuned according to needs (eventual to strong)
+  - Doesn't use master nodes due to it's use of a P2P protocol and distributed hash ring design
+  - Does have high latency under heavy load and requires fairly complex configuration
+- ScyllaDB
+  - Launched in 2015
+  - Written in C++ and has a shared-nothing architecture, unlike Cassandra which is written in Java
+  - Compatible with Cassandra's API and data model
+  - Designed to overcome Cassandra's limitations esp. around latency, esp.
+P99 latency
+  - Performance improvements were confirmed with various benchmarking studies

 ## Planning